What’s in a Good Disability Action Plan?

 Student activity

-• Policy regarding temporary impairments for students (such as broken limbs for example) varies from institution to institution, but where accommodations must be made, a formalised process involving the Disability Officer(s) on campus may aid in providing a consistent and equitable approach, especially when accommodations similar to those implemented for students with long term or permanent disabilities are concerned.
+- Policy regarding temporary impairments for students (such as broken limbs for example) varies from institution to institution, but where accommodations must be made, a formalised process involving the Disability Officer(s) on campus may aid in providing a consistent and equitable approach, especially when accommodations similar to those implemented for students with long term or permanent disabilities are concerned.

-• Provision of materials.
+- Provision of materials.
 It is generally accepted that for students with a disability studying via non-traditional methodologies, the education or training institution is only responsible for access to learning materials.
 For example: provision of alternative formats such as Braille, electronic files, transcriptions, captioned videos for the deaf as well as ensuring the accessibility of online learning materials in line with current standards and delivery software such as Moodle.
 An education or training provider may also be responsible for the provision of special assistive software such as Jaws to make learning environments and materials accessible.
 On the whole, though, the DDA would not make it a requirement for the Provider to provide equipment such as computer hardware, internet connections and office equipment such as chairs and modified desks.
 However, the student’s needs determined through the Access Plan development process. would require reasonable adjustments.
 An education provider may need to review the accessibility of their course materials and consider adopting UDL approaches to maximise access by diverse learners.

-• Work-integrated learning is sometime an area that gets overlooked due to the varied nature of activities, which often occur through third parties.
+- Work-integrated learning is sometime an area that gets overlooked due to the varied nature of activities, which often occur through third parties.
 Education providers have a responsibility to ensure that any activities related to the attainment of a qualification are covered under reasonable adjustments and should collaborate with industry partners who meet their legislative obligations and support inclusive workplaces.

 Staff activity

-• The intersection of the DDA and Workplace Health and Safety.
+- The intersection of the DDA and Workplace Health and Safety.
 The DDA intersects with Workplace Health and Safety (WHS) legislation in that an employer has an obligation to ensure that staff and users of the campus are safe and as much as possible, protected from acquiring a disability.
 While the issue of temporary disability and minor impairments may be included in a DAP, these issues are often best dealt with by WHS officers and human resources staff and accommodations such as adjustable desks, anti-glare monitors, large print keyboards and non-standard office chairs would normally be dealt with at a local level and be funded by the institution itself.

-• Flexible arrangements.
+Often WHS staff are also responsible for reasonable adjustments for people with disability so these areas also need to consider a social model of disability beyond rehabilitation and take a holistic view of disability when interacting with staff who have disabilities, injuries and health conditions. - Flexible arrangements.
 For staff with a disability who elect to work from home on a part time or full-time basis, a similar principle can be applied.
 Flexible work arrangements such as working from home would be a reasonable adjustment for a staff member with a disability, injury or health condition.
 The Provider would be considered responsible for supply of software required for the person to do their job, while office equipment and furniture for the most part would be considered the responsibility of the individual, though this might be negotiated between employer and employee and provision of a laptop etc may be commonly provided.

 Any other equipment might be provided through the Employment Assistance Fund (EAF).
-The EAF might also be used to fund modifications for when staff with disabilities are present on campus.
+The EAF might also be used to fund modifications for when staff with disability are present on campus.
 Common workplace modifications include specialised equipment and building modifications such as ramps and automatic doors.

 Provision for staff and students engaging with education or training providers should be included in all DAPs.